-The board of directors of the Corporation (the "Board") believes that good corporate governance improves corporate performance and benefits all Shareholders.
-Corporate governance relates to the activities of the Board of Directors, the members of which are elected by and are accountable to the Shareholders, and takes into account the role of the individual members of management who are appointed by the Board of Directors and who are charged with the day to day management of the Corporation.
-The Board of Directors is committed to sound corporate governance practices which are both in the interest of its Shareholders and contribute to effective and efficient decision making.
-To achieve this goal, the Corporation has adopted a Board of Directors

-Charter, a Compensation and Corporate Governance Committee Charter, a Code of Conduct, a Policy Regarding Disclosure, an Insider Trading Policy, a Whistleblower Policy, Financial Commitment & Expense Approval Policy, Expense Reimbursement Policy and Cash Management Policy.
-The Corporation adopted these charters and policies during the fiscal year ended December 31, 2017.
+The Board believes that good corporate governance improves corporate performance and benefits all Shareholders.
+Corporate governance relates to the activities of the Board, the members of which are elected by and are accountable to the Shareholders, and takes into account the role of the individual members of management who are appointed by the Board and who are charged with the day to day management of the Corporation.
+The Board is committed to sound corporate governance practices which are both in the interest of its Shareholders and contribute to effective and efficient decision making.
+To achieve this goal, the Corporation has adopted a Board of Directors Charter, a Compensation and Corporate Governance Committee Charter, a Code of Conduct, a Policy Regarding Disclosure, an Insider Trading Policy, a Whistleblower Policy, Financial Commitment & Expense Approval Policy, Expense Reimbursement Policy and Cash Management Policy.

 The Canadian Securities Administrators (the "CSA") have adopted National Policy 58-201 Corporate Governance Guidelines, which provides non-prescriptive guidelines on corporate governance practices for reporting issuers such as the Corporation.
-In addition, the CSA have implemented National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101"), which prescribes certain disclosure by the Corporation of its corporate governance practices.
+In addition, the CSA have implemented NI 58-101, which prescribes certain disclosure by the Corporation of its corporate governance practices.
 This disclosure is presented below.

-Board of Directors
+Board

-The Board of Directors is currently comprised of five members, five (5) of whom are standing for re-election at the Meeting.
+The Board is currently comprised of six (6) members, all of whom are standing for re-election at the Meeting.
 The current non-independent member of the Board is Scott Tannas.
 Mr. Tannas has been determined not to be independent under NI 58-101 as a result of being President and Chief Executive Officer of the Corporation.
 The current independent members of the Board are Messrs.
-Dinning, Yuill, Espey and Jivraj.
+Dinning, Yuill, Espey and Jivraj and Ms. Moushos.

 An "independent" director is a director who has no direct or indirect material relationship with the Corporation.
 A material relationship is a relationship which could, in the view of the Board, reasonably interfere with the exercise of a director's independent judgement.
-As disclosed above, the Board of Directors is comprised of a majority of independent directors.
-The independent judgement of the Board of Directors in carrying out its responsibilities is the responsibility of all directors.
-The Board of Directors facilitates independent supervision of management through meetings of the Board of Directors and through informal discussions among members of the Board of Directors and management.
-In addition, the Board of Directors have free access to the Corporation's external auditors, legal counsel and to any of the Corporation's officers.
+As disclosed above, the Board is comprised of a majority of independent directors.
+The independent judgement of the Board in carrying out its responsibilities is the responsibility of all directors.
+The Board facilitates independent supervision of management through meetings of the Board and through informal discussions among members of the Board and management.
+In addition, the Board have free access to the Corporation's external auditors, legal counsel and to any of the Corporation's officers.